Test geek and founder of Aptitude-Test-Prep.com

-Let’s briefly overview the two tests you’ll need to take during the initial stage of Maven’s hiring process.
+Let’s briefly overview the three tests you’ll need to take during the initial stage of Maven’s hiring process.
 I describe each test in more detail in their dedicated tabs, so make sure to check them out.

 Maven Securities Numerical Test